Mark F. Yeckel

 About Mark F. Yeckel

 Mark F. Yeckel is a scholar working on Cellular and Molecular Neuroscience, Cognitive Neuroscience and Endocrine and Autonomic Systems, having authored 25 papers that have together received 2.4k indexed citations.
-Recurring topics across this work include Neuroscience and Neuropharmacology Research (19 papers), Memory and Neural Mechanisms (11 papers) and Ion channel regulation and function (4 papers).
+Recurring topics across this work include Neuroscience and Neuropharmacology Research (19 papers), Memory and Neural Mechanisms (11 papers), Ion channel regulation and function (4 papers), Neural dynamics and brain function (3 papers), Retinal Development and Disorders (3 papers), Photoreceptor and optogenetics research (3 papers), Receptor Mechanisms and Signaling (3 papers) and Cellular transport and secretion (3 papers).
 The work is most often cited by research in Cellular and Molecular Neuroscience (1.9k citations), Cognitive Neuroscience (1.3k citations) and Developmental Neuroscience (185 citations).
 Mark F. Yeckel has collaborated with scholars based in United States, Germany and Bulgaria.
 Frequent co-authors include Daniel Johnston, Theodore W. Berger, A. Kapur, C. A. Carr, Akira Kato, Raymond A. Chitwood, Matthew A. Wilson, Kazu Nakazawa, Susumu Tonegawa and Masahiko Watanabe.
-Their work appears in journals such as Science, Proceedings of the National Academy of Sciences and Journal of Neuroscience.
+Their work appears in journals such as Journal of Neuroscience, Journal of Neurophysiology, Neuroscience, The Journal of Physiology and Hippocampus.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.